BISO Home > USAC/ICO Homepage > USAC/ICO Activities and Events

 ICO Triennial Congresses

 The ICO Congress is a triennial meeting where new officials are elected, new initiatives discussed, and the agenda set for the next three years.
-The last Congress (ICO-22) was held in held in Puebla, Mexico on August 15-19, 2011.
+The next Congress (ICO-23) will be held in Santiago de Compostela, Spain on August 26-29, 2014.

 USAC Annual Meetings